 For more information on checking ID, see: Acceptable forms of identification

-From 6pm Sunday 2 August, Stage 4 Restrictions are in place across metropolitan Melbourne.
+From 11.59pm Sunday 13 September, some changes to Stage 4 Restrictions are in place across metropolitan Melbourne.

 For the definition of metropolitan Melbourne, see: Stage 4 restrictions – who does this apply to, and when

 From 13 September, a curfew will be in place in metropolitan Melbourne between the hours of 9pm to 5am.
 Individuals must be at home during this time with people only allowed to leave their house for work, medical care and caregiving.